Clarification details

 Modifications and/or changes to the campaign

-To meet the Excellence requirements of this standard, students need to consider modifications and/or changes to the campaign that would have an influence on policy, not just modifications and/or changes.
+To meet Excellence requirements, students must consider modifications and/or changes to the campaign that would influence policy, not just modifications and/or changes alone.

 Doubling up on standards

-The social action used in this Achievement Standard, 91600, is intended to be different from the social action used by a student as a basis for assessment in standard 91599.
+The social action used in achievement standard 91600 should be different from the social action used by a student as a basis for assessment in standard 91599.